Commerce Exam > Commerce Notes > Accountancy Class 12 > NCERT Solutions - Admission of a Partner

 (Loss on revaluation is transferred to the Old Partner’s Capital Account in their old profit sharing ratio)

-Question 2: What is goodwill?
-What are the factors that effect goodwill ?
+Q2: What is goodwill?
+What factors affect goodwill ?

-Answer: Goodwill is an intangible asset of a firm.
+Ans: Goodwill is an intangible asset of a firm.
 It is the value of a firm’s reputation and its good brand name in the market.
-A firm earns goodwill by its hard work and thereby winning the blind trust and faith of the customers by fulfilling their demands in both qualitative and quantitative aspects.
-A positive goodwill helps a firm to earn supernormal profits compared to its competitors that earns normal profits (as their goodwill is zero).
-In other words, goodwill ensures greater future profits as there will be greater number of satisfied customers in the future.
+A firm earns goodwill by its hard work thereby winning the blind trust and faith of the customers by fulfilling their demands in both qualitative and quantitative aspects.
+A positive goodwill helps a firm to earn supernormal profits compared to its competitors which earn normal profits (as their goodwill is zero).
+In other words, goodwill ensures greater future profits as there will be a greater number of satisfied customers in the future.
 As in the words of Lord Eldon, “Goodwill is nothing more than the probability, that the old customers will resort to the old place.”

 Characteristics of Goodwill